Python SDK Modules

 XPLMPlanes

-• Get/Set users’s aircraft and initial location.
+• Get/Set user’s aircraft and initial location.

 • Disable AI aircraft.